 - Ask your friend about his or her childhood.
 Listen.

-- Remember his or her birthday with a card or gift.
+- Remember his or her birthday by sending a card or gift.

 - Nod in agreement when your friend says positive things about his or her partner.

 - Notice and say positive things about your friend’s children.

 - Ask your friend about his or her dreams, goals, and visions.
 Listen.

 - Offer compliments.